Russian gas continues to flow east via Yamal-Europe pipeline

-MOSCOW, Dec 28 (Reuters) - The Yamal-Europe pipeline that usually delivers Russian gas to Western Europe was sending the fuel back to Poland for an eighth straight day on Tuesday, according to data from German network operator Gascade.
+MOSCOW, Dec 29 (Reuters) - The Yamal-Europe pipeline that usually delivers Russian gas to Western Europe was sending the fuel back to Poland for a ninth straight day on Wednesday, according to data from German network operator Gascade.

-Data showed flows at the Mallnow metering point on the German-Polish border were going east into Poland at an hourly volume of nearly 1.2 million kilowatt hours (kWh/h) on Tuesday morning, down from around 2 million kWh overnight.
+Data showed flows at the Mallnow metering point on the German-Polish border were going east into Poland at an hourly volume of nearly 1.2 million kilowatt hours (kWh/h) on Wednesday morning, on par with the flows for the past 24 hours.

 The pipeline is a major route for Russian gas exports to Europe.

-Auction results showed Russian gas exporter Gazprom GAZP.MM had not booked gas transit capacity for exports via the Yamal-Europe pipeline for Tuesday.
+Auction results showed Russian gas exporter Gazprom GAZP.MM has not booked gas transit capacity for exports via the Yamal-Europe pipeline for Wednesday.

 Russian President Vladimir Putin said last week that Germany was reselling Russian gas to Poland and Ukraine rather than relieving an overheated market, putting blame for the reversal, and rocketing prices, on German gas importers.